DipanshuK04/Flappy_bird_RL/README.md

 **Description**: For better understanding of the **Policy** and **Value** Iteration using the same Frozen lake environment with slippery conditions.

+Agent slips if he reaches a cell having ice ,then lands up in any cell next to current state(cell)

 **ALGORITHM**
 * Policy and Value iteration algorithms are used in this slippery Environment to get the optimal policy.